 - A. Each applicant shall submit to CHFA a complete Consolidated Application (ConApp) package, which includes a completed current ConApp, all required attachments, and application fee(s) as reflected in the CHFA Multifamily Underwriting Standards Summary at the beginning of this document.
 Application due dates will be posted on CHFA's website as well as via other media.
 While there is no deficiency period, CHFA reserves the right to contact applicants for clarifying information and items not found or omitted in error.
 Applicants must make every effort to submit a complete and accurate application along with all supporting documentation at the time of application.
 Applications will be evaluated based on financial feasibility, development team capacity, demonstration of need, readiness and any other programmatic requirements.
 Prior to determining whether a mortgage loan should be recommended for consideration by CHFA's Board of Directors, CHFA requires an applicant to provide all documentation required in the ConApp under the applicable program. - B. Applicants are eligible to apply if they meet the CHFA requirements as specified in CHFA's Program Eligibility Requirements: Delinquent or Non-Performing Applicants.
-Please refer to the CHFA website for requirements noted in CHFA's Board of Directors Policy Statements, CHFA Procedures, the current LIHTC Guideline (if applicable), and this Multifamily Rental Housing Program Guideline. - C. For a proposed development that is occupied or partially occupied during the construction period, there may be net operating income (NOI) (or operating cash flow) generated during the construction period.
-This NOI must be calculated and made available as a funding source to fund CHFA recognized costs, initial operating deficits and escrows.
+Please refer to the CHFA website for requirements noted in CHFA Procedures, the current LIHTC Guideline (if applicable), and this Multifamily Rental Housing Program Guideline.

+For a proposed development that is occupied or partially occupied during the construction period, there may be required use of net operating income (NOI) (or operating cash flow) generated during the construction period.
+The amount of NOI/operating cash flow will be determined prior to initial closing and made available as a funding source to fund CHFA recognized costs, initial operating deficits and escrows.
 Generally, the estimated NOI shall be based on historical NOI for the property and the level of occupancy during the construction period.

-The NOI shall be reflected as a source of funds and mortgage interest during construction should be reflected as a use of funds.
+When NOI/operating cash flow is reflected as a source of funds, mortgage interest during construction should be reflected as a use of funds.
 Operationally, occupied developments shall be billed monthly for construction period interest rather than having interest payments funded through the disbursement process.